rubocop/rubocop/manual/cops_rails.md

 This cop checks for the correct use of Date methods, such as Date.today, Date.current etc.

-Using Date.today is dangerous, because it doesn't know anything about Rails time zone.
-You must use Time.zone.today instead.
+Using `Date.today` is dangerous, because it doesn't know anything about Rails time zone.
+You must use `Time.zone.today` instead.

-The cop also reports warnings when you are using 'to_time' method, because it doesn't know about Rails time zone either.
+The cop also reports warnings when you are using `to_time` method, because it doesn't know about Rails time zone either.

 Two styles are supported for this cop.
-When EnforcedStyle is 'strict' then the Date methods (today, current, yesterday, tomorrow) are prohibited and the usage of both 'to_time' and 'to_time_in_current_zone' is reported as warning.
+When EnforcedStyle is 'strict' then the Date methods `today`, `current`, `yesterday`, and `tomorrow` are prohibited and the usage of both `to_time` and 'to_time_in_current_zone' are reported as warning.

-When EnforcedStyle is 'flexible' then only 'Date.today' is prohibited and only 'to_time' is reported as warning.
+When EnforcedStyle is 'flexible' then only `Date.today` is prohibited and only `to_time` is reported as warning.

 ### Examples